 It made me realize how many ghost stories are in the literary canon.
-There’s Poe’s The Raven, Dickens’ A Christmas Carol, Henry James’ The Turn of the Screw, basically all of Nicolai Gogol’s work, and more recently Michael Cunningham’s Specimen Days, among many others I’m forgetting.
-We love ghost stories!
+There’s Poe’s The Raven, Dickens’ A Christmas Carol, Henry James’ The Turn of the Screw, basically all of Nicolai Gogol’s work, and more recently Michael Cunningham’s Specimen Days, among many many others.

-So here are three reasons to write a ghost story:
+Humans have always been fascinated by ghost stories.
+(Tweet that!)
+So here are three reasons to write one:

 1. Ghost stories are biblical.